jedsada-sw/jedsada-sw/README.md

 Hi Everyone,
-This git account for siamwienery Corp.
+This is a private git account for siamwienery Corp.
 👌 Please learn to use and open your mind for new tech.